When I tell people I’ve decided to take half a year off work to travel they do one of two things:

 I found the second response really hard at first because I like to please people.
 I also really agonized over this decision because I felt guilty about leaving my job, I felt guilty about leaving my husband, I was worried about money, etc. so the response of other people was furthering my self doubt as to if I had made the right decision.

 I have to say that my #1 supporter with this decision has been Hubby Hobo.
 He has the most to lose yet he was adamant that I go.
-Before I even became a teacher I had wanted to take a few months off from my job, school, life, etc. and just go see the world.
+Before I entered my career I had wanted to take a few months off from my job, school, life, etc. and just go see the world.
 Hubby Hobo knew this and reminded me to look at the Big Picture.
-20 years down the road am I going to remember teaching the Fall Semester of 2014/15 or am I going to remember the time I backpacked around and explored the world?
+20 years down the road am I going to remember going to work everyday or am I going to remember the time I backpacked around and explored the world?

 Since the decision for me to partake in this adventure (made jointly by myself and Hubby Hobo) I have had days where I am super excited and days where I am scared I will miss my routine life.
 Hubby Hobo is ALWAY there to remind me that this is all Impermanent.
-In fact, I was going to come home in October to see him for a few weeks, but selflessly, he told me it would be a better use of my time to keep travelling!
+In fact, I was going to come home halfway through my adventure to see him for a few weeks, but selflessly, he told me it would be a better use of my time to keep travelling!

 Hubby Hobo has provided me with various forms of insight to encourage me to follow through with my dream.
 He is the one that came up with “Big Picture” as a mantra.
 He showed me links to videos and articles that helped me put things in perspective and understand where he is coming from in his point of view.
 And then there were the times where he just said, “GO!
 Get it done!
-I don’t want to hear about the time you never took a semester off in 10 years!”
+I don’t want to hear about the time you never followed your dreams!”